 To understand geography trends, Download Sample Report.

 June 2020 - Jordan Kuwait Bank implemented Citrix Virtual Apps and Desktops across its 64 branches throughout Jordan and Cyprus.
-The solutions allow it to remain operational and offer financial services to its SME and corporate customers to manage critical imports and continue trading seamlessly while the country remains in lockdown.
+The solutions allow it to remain operational and offer its SME and corporate customers financial services to manage critical imports and continue trading seamlessly while the country remains in lockdown.

 May 2020 - Box Inc. introduced the All-New Box experience to power increased productivity and collaboration.
 The All-New Box experience features a simplified, redesigned user interface that enables personal productivity by making it easier to navigate Box than ever before.